-Welsh – a living language
+A living language

 Both Welsh and English exist harmoniously in Wales.
 The bilingual words of poet Gwyneth Lewis featured on the design of the iconic Wales Millennium Centre in Cardiff Bay is a proud illustration of this.
 The English reads ‘In These Stones Horizons Sing’ and the Welsh is ‘Creu Gwir Fel Gwydr o Ffwrnais Awen’, which translates as Creating truth like glass from the furnace of inspiration.

-Welsh language in schools
+Welsh in the media

 We have a national Welsh language television channel, S4C, and a Welsh language radio station, BBC Radio Cymru.
-There is a weekly national paper as well as Welsh language magazines and regional monthly papers.
+There is a weekly national paper, as well as Welsh language magazines and regional monthly papers.